-Brian Eno was immobilised for long periods of time leading up to Another Green World, suffering a long illness then being hit by a car, the time off resulting in a calmer approach to record making.
+Brian Eno was immobilised for long periods of time leading up to Another Green World; he suffered a long illness and was then hit by a car, the time off resulting in a calmer approach to record making.
 There are four vocal tracks on Another Green World; the remainder of the record is devoted to ambient instrumentals.
-I’m not particularly excited by Eno’s full scale ambient records, but Another Green Worldis altogether different, based around short fragments with melodic motifs and innovative instrumentation – guest appearances are still very influential on the sound of this album, as are Eno’s treatments.
-John Cale guests on viola, while Robert Fripp and Phil Collins also make distinctive and important contributions, although Eno plays far more of the instrumental parts than previously, reflecting the less song based nature of the album.
+I’m not particularly excited by Eno’s full-scale ambient records, but Another Green World is altogether different, based around short fragments with melodic motifs and innovative instrumentation – guest appearances are still very influential on the sound of this album, as are Eno’s treatments.
+John Cale guests on viola, while Robert Fripp and Phil Collins also make distinctive and important contributions, although Eno plays far more of the instrumental parts than previously, reflecting the less song-based nature of the album.

 There are strong arguments for each of Eno’s four major 1970s vocal records, but Another Green World is my choice for the pick of an excellent bunch.

-The first side, one half hour track, is made up of two extremely simple complementary synthesiser loops, played simultaneously against each other.
-The second side consists of simple variations on Pachelbel’s Canon, with members of the orchestra playing small repeating themes which overlay against each other in random ways.
+The first side, one half-hour track, is made up of two extremely simple complementary synthesiser loops, played simultaneously against each other.
+The second side consists of simple variations on Pachelbel’s Canon, with members of the orchestra playing small repeating themes that overlay against each other in random ways.

 It’s difficult to assign a rating to Discreet Music; it does function effectively as background music and is conceptually interesting, but it hardly inspires me to want to hear Eno’s other ambient works.

 801 Live is principally a Phil Manzanera project, but Eno plays an important role as well and it’s difficult to imagine an Eno fan not wanting to hear this record.
-This live album comes from the last night of a three night stand from a band assembled from Manzanera, Eno, Curved Air’s Francis Monkman on keyboards, slide guitarist Lloyd Watson (who won a competition to be part of the backing band) and rhythm section Simon Philips and Bill MacCormick.
-The resulting set, consisting of 1960s covers and Eno and Manzanera tunes, is an engaging live album, since some of this material is unavailable in studio versions and because this combination of musicians sounds terrific, with a fluid and creative rhythm section and a detailed and inviting sound.
+This live album comes from the last night of a three-night stand from a band assembled from Manzanera, Eno, Curved Air’s Francis Monkman on keyboards, slide guitarist Lloyd Watson (who won a competition to be part of the backing band) and rhythm section Simon Philips and Bill MacCormick.
+The resulting set, consisting of 1960s covers and Eno and Manzanera tunes, is an engaging live album.
+Some of this material is unavailable in studio form, while this combination of musicians sounds terrific, with a fluid and creative rhythm section and a detailed and inviting sound.
 The Eno songs are also substantially different from their studio incarnations, as he’s unable to treat all the instruments in the same way in a live setting, and they sound more conventional if no less excellent.

 Before and After Science